TEAM FOUNDER TO GO INTO HALL OF FAMEJan 3, 2014

 Rochester was a model franchise in the NLL and the obvious choice for the first NLL All-Star Game.
 So in 1999, the Knighthawks welcomed the lacrosse world to The Blue Cross Arena.
 Rochester would advance to the Finals that season, which started a trend for the team as they qualified for the Championship Game in 2000 and 2003, as well.

 Rochester was nearly automatic when it came to playoff time, as it clinched a playoff berth in a league-record 13 straight seasons.
-During the 2007 season, the franchise not only made the playoffs, it made NLL history.
+During the 2007 season, the franchise not only made the playoffs, but it also made NLL history.
 The team captured the Champion’s Cup with a league-record 17 wins.
 The Knighthawks also won 15 straight games, which stands as the second longest streak in NLL history.
 The only regret was the game moving to Glendale, Arizona because the circus was in The Blue Cross Arena.
 Nonetheless, Rochester captured its second NLL title, winning 13-11 over the Sting.

 Pat O’Toole backstopped the team in that historic season.
 Last year, he was inducted into the Hall of Fame after playing 12 seasons in Rochester.
 He was excited to learn that the next inductee would be Donner.

 “There is nobody more deserving of this honor than Steve,” said O’Toole.
-“He was the main force behind the league becoming the NLL and for all of us Knighthawk players, Steve treated us first class all the way and he had all of our respect.
+“He was the main force behind the league becoming the NLL, and for all of us Knighthawk players, Steve treated us first class all the way, and he had all of our respect.
 I loved playing lacrosse for such a great owner.”

 Donner eventually sold majority ownership of the team to Curt Styres.
 On June 19, 2008, a new era began in Knighthawks’ history.
 Styres, who is the Owner and General Manager, believes Donner’s induction into the Hall of Fame is a fitting tribute to a man who kept the team a major player in the NLL and the Rochester sports market.
 After receiving the Key to the City in 2012 at the Championship Parade, Styres was quick to thank his predecessor, who founded the team in 1995 and held majority ownership of the club until June 2008.
 Under Donner, the Knighthawks made six trips to the Finals and captured two NLL titles.